Last updated: 2026-04-20

 Data sourced from NHTSA complaint filings and manufacturer recall notices.
 Complaint narratives are owner-reported.

-2025 Kia Sportage Recall Details
+2025 KIA Sportage Recall Details

-2 recalls have been issued for the 2025 Kia Sportage.
+2 recalls have been issued for the 2025 KIA Sportage.
 All recall repairs are performed free of charge at authorized dealerships.

 TRAILER HITCHES, ELECTRICAL SYSTEM